TheGoodlike13/liberty_or_death/README.md

 open the first page about the thing you're gonna do.
 I'll just pretend it's a figment of my imagination for now, and go forward, recklessly.
 You know, even more recklessly than following IBM tutorials *apparently* is.

+It doesn't help that there are not one, but **TWO** bloody links that say "Kerberos" under the "SPNEGO" subsection, on the left.
+This is just a gift that keeps on giving, isn't it.